ARUBA KITESURFING HOLIDAYS

 Aruba is situated in the heart of the southern Caribbean, just 15 miles off the coast of Venezuela.
-It is 19 miles long and 6 miles across, at its widest point, with an area of approximately 70 square miles.
+It is 19 miles long and 6 miles across at its widest point, with an approximate area of 70 square miles.
 Aruba is a great kitesurf holiday destination for all levels of kitesurfing.
-With perfect learning spots where you will find buttery flat, shallow water, up to the challenging wave spots.
+With perfect learning spots where you will find buttery flat and shallow water, through to the more challenging wave spots.

 Aruba is a stunning island, with picturesque beaches, and renowned friendly locals.
-What's more is this small island is blessed with year round reliable trade winds, making it an awesome, and beautiful kitesurf holiday destination.
+What's more is this small island is blessed with reliable trade winds all year round, making it an excellent kitesurf holiday destination.

 Very good good normal bad

-The main kiting area in Aruba is on the north west coast.
+The main kiting area in Aruba is on the north-western coast.
 Some areas are more sheltered, which allows for a variety of areas to suit all abilities.
-Close to the beach is perfect for beginners, as it is shallow , and the most sheltered area.
+Close to the beach is perfect for beginners, as it is shallow and the most sheltered spot.

 Further out is an intermediates area, where you will also find a sandbar.
-This often the area where lessons take place as the wind is stronger, and the water is waist deep.
+This tends to be where lessons take place as the wind is stronger and the water is waist deep.
 There is a shallow reef around here, however it is clearly marked out, and the staff at our partner kitesurf centre will point out any areas to avoid.

-The Blue Highway is the furthest kiting area, the wind is strong and steady here.
+The Blue Highway is the furthest kiting area from the beach and the wind is strong and steady here.
 The conditions are more bump 'n' jump as the water is exposed to the full force of the wind.
-The area is huge, and you are away from the crowds, and learners.
-There are areas here where you can stand, though most of Blue Highway is deep water, and for experienced kiters.
+This area is huge, and you are away from the crowds and learners.
+There are areas here where you can stand, though most of the Blue Highway is deep water, and for more experienced kiters.

-Throughout the island is an abundance of both lively and chilled out bars, restaurants with fantastic food, and casinos open unttil the early hours.
-The islands bus service is a great way to get around the small island, and see all the entertainment, alternatively a car is a great way to get around in the evenings, and visit the lively capital city, Oranjestad.
+Throughout the island is an abundance of both lively and chilled out bars, restaurants with fantastic food, and casinos open until the early hours.
+The island's bus service is a great way to get around the small island to see all the entertainment.
+Alternatively a car is a great way to get around in the evenings and visit the lively capital city, Oranjestad.